 Statement of Legal Residence & AB 540 Affidavit

 All UCR students are required to complete a Statement of Legal Residence (SLR) by May 15th.
 As an undocumented student, complete the form to the best of your ability.

-After you complete your SLR, please follow the provided instructions to upload any required documents to the SLR, including the CA Non-Resident Tuition Exemption Request (AB 540 Affidavit form), along with any official high school and/or community college transcripts.
+After you complete your SLR, please follow the provided instructions to upload any required documents to the SLR, including the CA Non-Resident Tuition Exemption Request (AB 540 Affidavit form) and official high school and/or community college transcripts.
 Please submit as soon as possible, as the process time may take several weeks.
 Please note that until your eligibility for AB540 is confirmed your financial aid will not be disbursed and you may see an outstanding non-resident fee on your account.

 For questions or issues with SLR or the AB540 Affidavit form, please email: firstname.lastname@example.org